dudetracey/66DaysOfData/README.md

 ## Day 30
 Reviewed solutions to the most recent set of exercises including alternate answers to how I wrote the code.

+## Day 31
+Finished the pandas section.
+Moving on to MatPlotLib tomorrow!